ASEAN School Games 2018 Full Results

 Please note the height of the Hurdles is not senior height.
 Rosli of Malaysia and Kaewkul of Thailand in Heat 1 lead with 53.52 and 53.55.

-The second heat was much slower with Yulianto of Indonesia in 56.02.
+The second heat was much slower, with Yulianto of Indonesia at 56.02.

 The Philippines only entry Kenneth Corpuz qualified 7th to the final.
 With only 9 entries, only 1 athlete didn’t make the final.

 Boys Long Jump

 Continuing a strong program of Jumpers in Indonesia, Ahmad Sukur leaped 7.65m.
 Mirroring the potential shown by Sapwaturrahman

 These are the strongest performances at the ASG since Supanara of Thailand set the record in the inaugural games at 7.96m back in 2009.

 Palaro Champion Algin Gomez was 4th in 6.86m, and Clint Neri faded to 10th with 6.36m.